CACREP Accreditation Explained

 In today’s competitive job marketplace it pays to distinguish your resume.
 Whether you are looking to become a certified school counselor or are already certified and want to further your professional development, attending a CACREP-accredited master’s program shows employers you are fully prepared to assume the responsibilities of a school counselor.

-If you want to learn more about CACREP, here are two facts: the organization has been around since 1981 and it’s recognized by both the American Counseling Association and the U.S. Department of Education.
+If you want to learn more about CACREP accreditation, here are two facts: the organization has been around since 1981 and it’s recognized by both the American Counseling Association and the U.S. Department of Education.

 While graduation from a CACREP-accredited program is not required to become a school counselor, it demonstrates a high level of professionalism that can be beneficial.
 Licensing bodies often use the same standards as accredited programs so the CACREP curriculum is well in line with licensure requirements.
 Attending a CACREP program also gives you a competitive edge when applying for a job.